-Claim: The planet Mars will make a once-in-our-lifetimes, remarkably close approach to Earth in August 2013.
+Claim: The planet Mars will make a once-in-our-lifetimes, remarkably close approach to Earth on 27 August 2014.

 [Collected via e-mail, August 2013]

 August 27 at 00:30 Lift up your eyes and look up at the night sky.
 On this night, the planet Mars will pass just 34.65 million miles from the earth.
 To the naked eye it looks like two of the moon above the ground!
 The next

 time Mars will be so close to the Earth as much as in 2287.
 Share the news with your friends, because no one living on this earth has ever seen this!

 [Collected via e-mail, June 2010]

 27th Aug the Whole World is waiting for.............

 Planet Mars will be the brightest in the night sky starting August.
 It will look as large as the full moon to the naked eye.
 This will cultivate on Aug.
 27 when Mars comes within 34.65M miles off earth.
 Be sure to watch the sky on Aug.
 2712:30 am.
 It will look like the earth has 2 moons.

 The next time Mars may come this close is in 2287.